-Limited audio quality.
+- Limited audio quality.

-Static interference from lighting and household appliance.
+- Static interference from lighting and household appliance.

-Nighttime interference caused by multiple stations working at the same time.
+- Nighttime interference caused by multiple stations working at the same time.

 The problems with AM radio weren’t a new concept.
 From the initial days when wireless transmissions were first introduced, engineers were aggravated by the clicks, hissing, and grinding caused by the atmosphere.

 Many of the initial pioneers of radio, including Lee De Forest and Guglielmo Marconi did everything they could to improve radio quality with antennas and other innovations.
 However, no-one seemed capable of eliminating the problem.

 - The ability to reproduce almost the entire range of sound that human beings can hear – thanks to a wider frequency band.
 This is known as high fidelity.

-The option to send more than one signal at once in a process called multiplexing.
+- The option to send more than one signal at once in a process called multiplexing.
 The broader band of audio is often used to provide music for offices and stores.

-The convenience of serving a wider area than an AM station – while using the same amount of power.
+- The convenience of serving a wider area than an AM station – while using the same amount of power.
 The way that the FM radio frequency works means that it’s possible to serve a wider area, and the stations are cheaper to operate.

 A brief history of FM radio: The struggle to be heard

 So, when did FM radio start gaining popularity?
 Not until years after its original creation.
 When Armstrong came up with the FM radio frequency, AM broadcasts were big business for companies all over the world.

 When Armstrong went to Sarnoff for support with his FM radio frequency, Sarnoff was currently pushing the growth of television.
 He’s actually the man responsible for developing the NTSC standard for TV – a standard we still recognise today.

 The ruling delivered by the FCC announced that the 40MHz band that FM radio had previously relied on would now be given to television broadcasts.
 At the time, the RCA had a substantial stake in those channels.

 The issue grew even worse when Armstrong ended up in another patent battle with NBC and the RCA, who were trying to use FM technology, though they weren’t paying royalties.
 It wasn’t until after Armstrong’s tragic death that radio’s emerging golden years began.

 The history of FM radio is long and complicated.

-When discussing the question: “When was FM radio invented?” it’s easy to get caught up on how long it took for such an amazing technology to make its way into the mainstream.
+When discussing the question: “When was FM radio invented?”
+It’s easy to get caught up on how long it took for such an amazing technology to make its way into the mainstream.

 He changed the world as we know it in an incredible way, by showing us what was truly possible with radio technology.

 Edwin Armstrong was only 11 years old when Guglielmo Marconi initiated the very first radio transmission over the trans-Atlantic.
 Despite his young age, he was enthralled by the concept of radio and excited to explore the technology himself.

-Unfortunately, despite Edwin’s passion and knowledge, he spent most of his life struggling to find the right support for the FM radio frequency.
-When he turned to the RCA for help with his invention, Armstrong was friends with the Sarnoff at the time.
+Unfortunately, despite Edwin’s passion and knowledge, he spent most of his life struggling to find the right support for the FM frequency.
+When he turned to the RCA for help with his invention, Armstrong was friends with Sarnoff at the time.

-When Armstrong’s frequency was removed from the airwaves and placed at a different broadcast spectrum, he was left stressed, and penniless.
+When Armstrong’s frequency was removed from the radio and placed at a different broadcast spectrum, he was left stressed, and penniless.
 The impact on his mental health caused Armstrong’s wife to leave him, and eventually, the toll became too much.

 In 1954, Edwin Armstrong jumped to his death from his apartment in New York City, found on the thirteenth floor.
 Though his tale ended in tragedy, Edwin Armstrong has remained one of the most important people in radio history to date.

 When did FM radio start – and is it ending?

-The switch-off came as part of a comprehensive move to digital broadcasting.
+The switch-off came as part of a comprehensive move to digital FM broadcasting.
 According to Norway’s government, it was all in an effort to save money.
 Unfortunately, however, many of the citizens of Norway were against the concept.

 The move to digital radio was initially agreed by Norway’s Parliament in 2011, and a timetable for the change was introduced in 2015.
 More than half a century after FM radio arrived in Norway during the 1950s, the technology’s life was coming to an end.

 A survey in a Norwegian newspaper revealed that the government’s decision was mostly unsupported by the masses.
 66% of citizens were opposed to the idea of shutting down FM frequencies.

-According to the BBC, they believed there was no need to force millions of daily listeners to switch to digital transmission.
+According to the BBC, they believed there was no need to force millions of daily listeners to switch to digital radio transmission.
 Instead, the BBC believe that FM can continue to exist as part of a hybrid future, where they live alongside DAB frequencies and internet-based shows.

 The director of BBC radio, Bob Shennan is taking steps to protect the longevity of FM radio.
 He has urged broadcasters to work to ensure the survival of the media, stating that switching off analogue broadcasting could restrict listener choices.

 With thousands of radio stations continuing to broadcast around the world today, the history of FM radio isn’t over yet.
-The FM radio frequency is crucial for everything from entertainment, to space communications.
+The FM frequency is crucial for everything from entertainment, to space communications.